 I was educated in Milan (BMus), Cambridge, Mass.
 (MMus) and Oxford (MSt and DPhil).
 I studied modern violin with Felice Cusano and Zinaida Gilels, historical violin with Phoebe Carrai and Manfredo Kraemer, and historical musicology with Laurence Dreyfus.
 I have won numerous awards, including a grant of the Fondazione Academia Montis Regalis Onlus for advanced training in historical orchestral practices (1995), a visiting scholarship at the Faculty of Music and Centre for Music & Science of Cambridge University (2004) and a Scatcherd European Scholarship from the University of Oxford for conducting archival research in Bologna (2008).

-Formerly a Lecturer in Music at Jesus College, Lincoln College and Magdalen College of Oxford University, I am now Senior Lecturer in Music and Director of Performance Studies at Liverpool Hope University.
-I am also Artistic Director of the Cornerstone Arts Festival.
+Formerly a Lecturer in Music at Jesus College, Lincoln College and Magdalen College of Oxford University, I am now Senior Lecturer in Music and Director of Performance at Liverpool Hope University.
 At Hope, I teach undergraduate and postgraduate students in musicology and performance.
-In addition, I oversee all performing activities across the Department of Music, working in partnership with the Royal Liverpool Philharmonic Orchestra and other institutions.
+In addition, I oversee all performance activities across the Department of Music, working in partnership with the Royal Liverpool Philharmonic Orchestra and other organisations.